OlinScopeTwilio/FAQChatbot/README.md

 # FAQChatbot
 ## The Team
-We be us from Olin college of not grammar.
+We are students from Olin College of Engineering.

-This project was done as part of a year-long senior capstone class called SCOPE at Olin College of Engineering.
+This project was done as part of a year-long senior capstone class called SCOPE.

 ## The Goal